-The application form should be sent to the Nordic Ecolabelling body in the country in which the business is located.
-Applications from countries without their own Nordic Ecolabelling body may be sent to any of the Nordic Ecolabelling bodies.
+The application form should be sent to the Nordic Ecolabelling office in the country in which the business is located.
+Applications from countries without their own Nordic Ecolabelling office may be sent to any of the Nordic Ecolabelling offices.
 The documents required for application are a completed application form and documentation demonstrating compliance with the criteria.